deepakmotlani/Notes/Core Java/Cloneble-Example.md

 ```

 **Next - lets add an object of Date in our class & see that clone method will not create separate copy of Date object
 .
-Cloned object will also point to same Date object as orignial object.**
+Cloned object will also point to same Date object as orignial object.
+This is called Shallow Cloning**

 ```
 public class ClonebleTest {